ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 Connect ESCs and Motors
 =======================

-This article explains how to connect the ESCs, Motors and Propellers for Pixhawk, APM 2.x. and Erle-Brain2.
+This article explains how to connect the ESCs, Motors and Propellers for Pixhawk and Erle-Brain2.
+Other flight controllers are connected in a similar way.

 Connect motor PWM signal outputs (Pixhawk)
 ==========================================